Bthekid13/Blocipedia/README.md

 **This app is constructed with Ruby on Rails and Bootstrap**

+*  Stripe allows users to upgrade to a premium account
 *  Redcarpet integrates markdown functionality,
 *  Devise manages users' sessions.
 *  Pundit restricts standard users from viewing private wikis.